TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-05-28-how-to-go-dependency-injection-first-in-symfony-console.md

 ## 3 Steps to First Command as a Service

-We need 3 elements:
+All we need are these 3 elements:

 - `service.yml` file with PSR-4 autodiscovery,
 - classic Kernel
 - and the bin file - entry point to our application.